-What may interact with this medicine?
+What may interact with this medication?

-Do not take this medicine with any of the following medications:
+Do not take this medication with any of the following:

 - MAOIs like Carbex, Eldepryl, Marplan, Nardil, and Parnate

-- methylene blue (injected into a vein)
+- Methylene blue (injected into a vein)

-This medicine may also interact with the following medications:
+This medication may also interact with the following:

-- aspirin and aspirin-like medicines
+- Aspirin and aspirin-like medications

-- dexfenfluramine or fenfluramine
+- Dexfenfluramine or fenfluramine

-- medicines that treat or prevent blood clots like warfarin, enoxaparin, and dalteparin
+- Medications that treat or prevent blood clots like warfarin, enoxaparin, and dalteparin

-- NSAIDS, medicines for pain and inflammation, like ibuprofen or naproxen
+- NSAIDS, medications for pain and inflammation, like ibuprofen or naproxen

-- St. John's wort, Hypericum perforatum
+- St. John's Wort, Hypericum perforatum